revolter/DexRoBot/README.md

 fab deploy
 ```

-You can also deploy a single file using `fab deploy:filename=main.py`
+You can also deploy a single file using `fab deploy --filename=main.py`